AymanMalkawi122/reading-notes/Class Reading/class27/README.md

 * It offers features like search, filtering, pagination, and customizable forms for creating and editing records.
 * The Admin interface can be customized to suit the specific needs of a project by modifying the admin.py file, where you can define custom admin classes, override default behavior, and add additional functionality.

-### 3. What is the purpose of Tailwind CSS, and how does it differ from Bootstrap CSS?
+### 3. Briefly outline the key components and workflow of a Django application, as discussed in the Beginner’s Guide to Django.
+How do these components interact with each other to create a functional web application?

 The key components of a Django application include models, views, templates, and URLs.
 The workflow generally follows these steps: